-The Clean Water for US Kids program is designed to 1) Use a citizen-science based testing strategy to identify lead in drinking and cooking taps at childcare centers, schools, and homes, then 2) Provide recommendations and support on how to remove lead found in drinking and cooking water.
-Our goal is to eliminate childhood exposure to lead in drinking water.
+The Clean Water for US Kids program is designed to 1) Use a citizen-science based testing strategy to identify contaminants in drinking and cooking taps at childcare centers, schools, and homes, then 2) Provide recommendations and support on how to remove contaminants found in drinking and cooking water.
+Our goal is to eliminate childhood exposure to contaminants in drinking water.

 Initial testing is FREE for states with federal grant funds that partner with RTI International.

 This Clean Water for US Kids online portal is designed for easy online participant access to enrollment, test kit ordering, and your results.
 We track test kits on their way to your address and send reminder notifications, share your results, and show publicly available data in our online mapper.
 The system also implements industry-standard cybersecurity protocols to protect participant privacy and interface directly with laboratory systems, allowing for seamless data import and review.

 The system can be used on a smartphone and does not require computer access.

 After clicking to enroll, you will be led through a series of questions for us to help build your mail-out test kit.
 Questions related to what you would like to test, house or building information, water consumption, and number of sinks will be used to generate a sampling document called a “chain-of-custody” form that will have each location to collect a water sample.
 We will also ask you questions related to socioeconomic and demographic information.
 After enrollment, you will receive training information on how to collect and ship water samples.
 You will also receive notifications when your sample test kit ships out.

 Collecting a sample will involve filling a small water bottle for each tap used for drinking or cooking.
 UPS will pick up the samples so you don’t need to ship them yourself.
 See our videos on how to collect and ship samples, or read about the process.